destuar/SpotiFlow-Project/docs/data/AB_test.md

 ### Randomization Process
 - Users will be randomly assigned to either the control or experimental group upon logging into the platform to ensure unbiased distribution and valid test results.
+- We will make sure that the split is 50/50 in order to reduce the variance.

 ### Duration of the Experiment
 - The experiment will last for 30 days to collect enough data and observe any significant changes in user behavior.